 How might you enact changes which increase the benefit you bring to people, to communities, to the local area and to the planet?

-Join these Happy Museum events to rethink what your organisations could be, what they could do and how much better they – and you – could be.
+Join these Happy Museum workshops to rethink what your organisations could be, what they could do and how much better they – and you – could be.